Structural stability of invasion graphs for Lotka--Volterra systems: Invasion graphs and information structures

-where $C$ is a constant depending on $(y_1,\ldots,y_k)$ and the maximum norm of the hessian of $\Phi$ on the set $U$.
-Hence for sufficiently small $\varepsilon > 0$ the local unstable manifold of $u^*$ contains points with all entries in $K\setminus I$ positive.
-As $u^*$ is positive on coordinates associated with $I$, the proof is complete. \end{proof} The above result justifies the following algorithm (see Appendix C for the definition of Linear Complementary Problem), in which we call the constructed graph the Information Structure (IS).
+where $C$ depends on $(y_1,\ldots,y_k)$ and $|C|$ is bounded by a constant depending on the maximum norm of the Hessian of $\Phi$ on the set $U$ which is a neighborhood of zero.
+Hence, for sufficiently small $\varepsilon > 0$ the local unstable manifold of $u^*$ contains points with all entries in $J\setminus I$ positive.
+As $u^*$ is positive on coordinates associated with $I$, the proof is complete. \end{proof}

+The above result justifies the following algorithm, and we refer to the constructed graph as the Information Structure (IS; for the definition of the Linear Complementary Problem, refer to Section \ref{sec:2}).

+\begin{remark} Note that the concept of the IS, as defined by this algorithm, only applies to Volterra-Lyapunov stable systems.
+This is because it relies on the existence of the GASS, which is characterized as the solution to the Linear Complementarity Problem, cf. Theorem \ref{thm:take}.
+However, the concept of IS as the skeleton of a global attractor is more general.
+Indeed, it can be defined as a graph whose vertexes are isolated invariant sets (see \cite{Aragao} for the concept of generalized gradient systems, where the set of connections is between sets more than equilibria) and edges in the IS are the possible connections between them. \end{remark}

+The following example illustrates the algorithm of the IS construction. \begin{example} Consider the following system with the Volterra--Lyapunov stable matrix.

+The IG (which must coincide with the IS and the graph of connections) of the above system is depicted in Fig. \ref{fig:ex2}.

+In order to run Algorithm \ref{algo} in the first step we solve the Linear Complementarity Problem for each subcommunity in order to find GASSes.
+The result is given in the following table:\\

+Three equilibria were found in the course of computation of all GASSes, namely the equilibria corresponding to the communities $\emptyset, \{1\}, \{1,3\}$.
+For these communities, in Step 2 we first find those invasion rates by the species not belonging to them which are positive.
+These are: $r_1(\emptyset)$ and $r_3(\{1\})$.
+This means we have to draw edges from $\emptyset$ to $GASS(\{1\})$ and from $\{1\}$ to $GASS(\{1,3\})$.
+These are the two edges depicted in the graph. \end{example}